cycloss/keyboardphobic/README.md

 A library with widgets that avoid being covered by the software keyboard.

-See the example directory for how to the widgets in the library.
+See the example directory for how to use the widgets in the library.

 ## Important Caveats